 The photo of the check attached to Naumann’s Tweet appears to have been cut off, with no name or date showing.
 But the amount paid is within the range of what McKean had previously claimed to have paid for the property — he said he had paid “over $130,000” but did not give an exact amount.

 The Colorado Times Recorder requested that Naumann ask McKean to send editors a copy of the check as proof that it belonged to him.

 In response, Naumann wrote, “Yeah, he offered for you to come to him to see it in person, but he is not willing to send you private financial information.
 Why in the world would he do that?”

 Why McKean apparently gave permission for a GOP consultant to share his “private financial information” on social media, but was unwilling to share the same information privately with the Colorado Times Recorder, is not clear.

-In previous correspondences, the representative also did not at any point ask to arrange an in-person meeting.
+In previous correspondences, the representative also had not at any point offered to arrange an in-person meeting.

-Nonetheless, in a separate email last week, McKean confirmed that he had shared the photo of the check with Naumann and invited this reporter to meet him at the Capitol to see the evidence in person.
+Nonetheless, in a separate email, McKean confirmed that he had shared the photo of the check with Naumann and invited this reporter to meet him at the Capitol to see the evidence in person.

 The Colorado Times Recorder attempted to schedule a time to meet with McKean, but he did not respond to that request for some time.
 Only later in the summer, when contacted regarding a subsequent story, did the legislator ultimately schedule a meeting with the reporter and show her a purchaser’s copy of a check made out to Bill [William] Coulson in the amount of $132,366.